roadnarrows-robotics/rnr-sdk/CogniBoost/README.md

 &#169; 2011-2016 RoadNarrows LLC

 ## License
-RoadNarrows Free.
+RoadNarrows Restricted.
 See the EULA for more details.

 ## RoadNarrows Required Packages
 * libserial